lblod/app-lblod-harvester-standalone/README.md

 }

 ```
-it should return a value greater than 0 if any data was found.
+it should return a total greater than 0 if any data was found.
 Harvesting the same URL twice, will not increase this count.
 All URI's are unique.
 Let's go a little bit deeper and see whether any information may be found about 'Agendapunten' tied to a 'Zitting'.

 ```